-Carriage driving at shows is often seen in two forms – Light Harness and Heavy Harness.
+Carriage driving at Australian shows is often seen in two forms – Light Harness and Heavy Harness.

-Light harness classes are those for the lighter boned breeds of horses and ponies.
-Animals such as hackneys, saddlebreds, standardbreds, Australian stock horses, thoroughbreds, Arabians, Andalusians, Welsh ponies and cobs, Australian ponies, Shetlands and miniature horses and ponies are generally shown in these classes in vehicles such as viceroys, sulkies, jinkers, gigs, joggers, buggies and other relatively light two and four wheeled vehicles.
-The majority of classes are for single horses and ponies but sometimes classes are included for multiples, usually pairs, tandems or teams.
+Light harness classes are those for the lighter-boned breeds of horses and ponies.
+Animals are generally shown in these classes in vehicles such as viceroys, sulkies, jinkers, gigs, joggers, buggies and other relatively light two and four-wheeled vehicles.

-The Heavy Harness classes, often termed the Business and Delivery classes, cater for the heavier draught breeds of horse such as Clydesdales, Percherons, Shires, Australian Draught Horses and Belgian Draughts and various crosses with these.
+The Heavy Harness classes, often termed the Business and Delivery classes, cater for the heavier draught breeds of horse and various crosses with these.
 They are often shown in delivery vehicles such as milk and bread carts, spring carts and wagons.
-Classes for multiples (eg pairs and teams of four) are frequently included, as well as those for singles.

-The ACDS has a tradition of running an annual National Show, which moves around to a different state each year, and annual State Shows.
-These ‘all harness’ shows have much larger programs than agricultural shows, with a wide variety of classes to cater for the range of horses and ponies and vehicles driven by carriage drivers.
-Classes for CDE vehicles are a recent innovation in these shows and are proving popular.
+The ACDS runs an annual National Show, which moves around to a different state each year, and annual State Shows.
+These ‘all harness’ shows have much more extensive programs than most agricultural shows, with a wide variety of classes for the range of horses and ponies and vehicles driven by carriage drivers.

-Little by little you will probably gather together the better gear for show classes, but keep competing on the way.
-Royal Shows are of course a different story – the overall standard is much higher.
-However showing in harness at a Royal is a wonderful thing to aspire to, and is well worth the effort.
+Royal Shows are a different story – the overall standard is much higher.
+However, showing in harness at a Royal is a wonderful thing to aspire to and is well worth the effort.